MayaPosch/NyanSD/doc/NyanSD_daemon.md

 `make install-daemon-openrc`

-The daemon service is started on the next boot, or when started manually.
+The daemon service still has to be enabled at this point, after which it is started on the next boot, or when started manually.

 ## Adding services ##